Dick Clark's New Year's Rockin' Eve: 2021–present

 ABC confirmed that Koshy, Porter, Ciara, and D-Nice would all return in their respective roles for the 2023 edition.
 To promote its upcoming "100 Years of Wonder" events for The Walt Disney Company's centennial year, concert segments were also filmed at Disneyland in Anaheim.
-The special also returned to Puerto Rico, with Farruko as featured performer.
-In a major change in scheduling emulating NBC's newly-introduced special the previous year, "Part 1" of the primetime block now ended at 10:00 p.m.
-ET/PT rather than 11, and resumed with "Part 2" at 10:30 p.m.
-ET/PT after late local news, which now straddled between prime time and late-night.
+The special also returned to Puerto Rico, with Farruko as featured performer and Dayanara Torres as host.
+In a major change in scheduling emulating what NBC implemented the previous year for its newly-introduced special Miley's New Year's Eve Party, "Part 1" of the primetime block now ended at 10:00 p.m.
+ET/PT rather than 11:00, and resumed with "Part 2" from 10:30—11:30 p.m.
+ET/PT, which included the Atlantic Time countdown from San Juan.
 The 11:30 p.m.—12:36 a.m. block containing the Times Square ball drop was now billed as "Part 1" of the late-night broadcast.
+ABC finished first overall in total and key demographic audience share, but average viewership saw a decline, with the primetime segment falling from 6.8 million to 5.2 million viewers, and part 1 of the late-night portion falling from 19.6 million to 13.2 million viewers.